gitcoinco/grants-stack/packages/round-manager/README.md

 ## Encrypting PII information

-Since all the data is decentralized stored, there might be PII (Personally identifiable information) data which we cannot store.
+Since all the data is decentrally stored, there might be PII (Personally identifiable information) data which we cannot store.
 To see how we handle those scenarios, checkout [EncryptingPII.md](docs/EncryptingPII.md)

 ### Development